rpdeo/hello_world/tools.md

-# tools to help work with markdown\n - brew install mdv, allows views of markdown files on the terminal\n - org-mode in emacs, publish from org-mode to markdown
+# Tools to help work with markdown

+  - mdv
+    ```shell
+    brew install mdv
+    ```
+    Allows previewing markdown files on the terminal.
+  - org-mode in emacs
+    Publish from org-mode to markdown using org-export

+  Feel free to suggest other good ones...